 We guide you through the submission process, ensuring your application is filed correctly and on time to avoid unnecessary delays.

 However, even if you are exempt, getting a study permit can be beneficial.
 A study permit allows you to work either on or off campus as a full-time student at a Designated Learning Institution (DLI) without needing a separate work permit.
-Without a study permit, you would have to apply for a different work permit to be able to work while you study.
+Without a study permit, you would have to apply for a work permit to be authorized to work while you study.

 Most students who are not required to have a PAL or TAL must still get a CAQ to study in Quebec, with only a few exceptions.